Ram Karan Sharma (photo taken 2005)

-Dr. Sharma writes in both Sanskrit and English.
+Dr. Sharma wrote in both Sanskrit and English.
 His literary works include

 His Elements of Poetry in the Mahabharata is a systematic analysis of similies, metaphors, and figures of speech in the context of oral poetry.

-Dr. Sharma is known for actively organizing Oriental conferences and
+Dr. Sharma was known for actively organizing Oriental conferences and

 seminars promoting the international exchange of ideas.

-He is President of the International Association of Sanskrit Studies.
+He was President of the International Association of Sanskrit Studies.

-varied contributions to Sanskrit literature he has received many awards
+varied contributions to Sanskrit literature he received many awards

 including the Sahitya Akademi Award in 1989, the Bharatiya Bhasha Parishad